 - Guidelines for Workplace Insurance for Postsecondary Students of Publicly Assisted Institutions on Unpaid Work Placements

 - Ontario Ministry of Labour – Unpaid Internships

 Important Additional Information for Experiential Learning (EL) Activities in Courses:

 - Please consult the Framework of Off-Campus Safety and the Safety in Field and Research policies should an EL activity require a student to engage off-campus.

 - Prior to an off-campus EL activity, students should complete Use of Informed Consent & Waiver Agreements (with the exception of internship courses)

-- Students participating in lab-based placements or placements involving hazardous materials must complete a WHMIS course.
+- Students participating in lab-based placements or placements involving hazardous materials must complete a Workplace Hazardous Materials Information System (WHMIS) course.
 Students must consult their academic unit for further details on training availability.

 - Safety Abroad: Students completing placements outside of Canada are required to review the information on the U of T Safety Abroad website and consult with staff regarding policies and procedures surrounding health and safety.